kepbod/usefultools/README.md

 > PS: '/path/to/usefultools/perl/', 'ModuleName' and 'Function' are set according to
 > your needs.

-* [Overlap.pm](https://github.com/kepbod/usefultools/blob/master/perl/Overlap.pm): Use to cope with overlaps between arrays
+* [Overlap.pm](https://github.com/kepbod/usefultools/blob/master/perl/Overlap.pm): Used to cope with overlaps between arrays
     (Functions: OverlapMax, OverlapMap, OverlapMerge)

 ##Notice##